35+ Fun, Cheap, and Free Things to Do in Seattle

 Or spend a few dimes and pick up something yummy to eat or a fun Seattle souvenir.
 From gorgeous flowers to amazing produce and from artisanal foods to fine handcrafts, you’ll love exploring every inch of this amazing place.

 Make sure to stop by Pike Place Fish in the Main Arcade.
 They’re the guys who throw the fish.
 You really can’t miss them, because they’ll be surrounded by tourists.
+It’s fun to simply pause for a few minutes and watch how they interact with and entertain the crowd.

 fish market stall at the Pike Place Market in Seattle